We get it.

 If your organization’s profitability depends on your competitive advantage, you’ll want to develop plans for defending against the so-called “unknown unknowns”.

 Black swan events are those with a vanishingly small probability of occurring.
 But, given a large enough time horizon, the probability of them actually occurring at least once becomes huge.
 If you’re planning on building a brand that sticks around for decades, it pays to create a defensive strategy for handling these extreme events.
+Otherwise, you risk allowing a possible sustained advantage to degrade into a mere temporary competitive advantage.

 Defensive play: carving a defensible competitive niche 🛡